 What specifically should you be looking for as you proofread your work?
-We’re here to help, with a handy proofreading checklist complete with all the questions you ought to ask yourself as you read through your essay.
+We’re here to help, with a handy proofreading checklist complete with all the questions you ought to ask yourself as you read through the essay.

 - Did I employ consistent verb tense throughout the paper? (past, present, future)